 In conducting its own reexamination, the APHA will rely upon any verifications provided by the initial PHA to the extent that they (a) accurately reflect the family's current circumstances and (b) were obtained within the last 120 days.
+See Chapter 5 for further information.
 Any new information may be verified by documents provided by the family and adjusted, if necessary, when third party verification is received.